trustpilot/skift/README.md

   });
 ```
 ## New no A/B testing?
+We recommend using [Segment](https://segment.com/) for tracking the results.

 ## Contributing
 Interested in contributing?
 Please have a look at our [developer documentation](CONTRIBUTING.md) for more information on how to get started.